Just Left My Lucrative Job - Here Is My Income Plan

 11%

-A quick and dirty estimate tells me that the 47% of the income from my 69% in Stocks and REITs will grow.
+A quick and dirty estimate tells me that the 47% of the income from my 69% in stocks and REITs will grow.
 The remainder is expected to stay about the same.
 The dividend growth of the S&P 500 has been 7.4% over the last 10 years.
 Barring any better prediction tools, I can therefore calculate a modest income growth of 3.48%.
 I calculated this using the formula of 47% income * 7.4% dividend growth.
 My overall withdrawal rate is 4.6% of the taxable part of my portfolio.
 This clearly violates the common 4% withdrawal rule, but I feel justified since I am not including my tax-advantaged accounts in this calculation.

 My basic optimism tells me that my rough estimate will most likely work out over the long run - at least until I either decide that my sabbatical is over or I reach the age where I can access the tax-advantaged part of my overall portfolio.

-Some more details on my portfolio:
+Some more details on my portfolio

 My equity portion consists of some Dividend Growth Stocks and Dividend-focused ETFs.
-My favorites here are Schwab US Dividend Equity (SCHD) and Vanguard High Yield Dividend ETF (VYM).
-I have another large amount in iShares Core S&P Midcap (IJH) for faster growth that I could switch to a dividend-focused ETF in a year when the tax implication of selling will not be quite as bad.
+My favorites here are the Schwab U.S. Dividend Equity ETF (NYSEARCA:SCHD) and the Vanguard High Dividend Yield ETF (NYSEARCA:VYM).
+I have another large amount in the iShares Core S&P Midcap ETF (NYSEARCA:IJH) for faster growth that I could switch to a dividend-focused ETF in a year when the tax implication of selling will not be quite as bad.

-My REIT portion consist of a number of REITs that were appealing to me over the years based on the esteemed opinions of Seeking Alpha author Brad Thomas and others.
-Namely: O, EPR, STAG, OHI, CLDT, LXP, MPW, APTS.
-In addition to the individual REITs, I also own the Vanguard REIT ETF (VNQ).
+My REIT portion consists of a number of REITs that were appealing to me over the years, based on the esteemed opinions of Seeking Alpha author Brad Thomas and others.
+Namely: Realty Income (NYSE:O), EPR Properties (NYSE:EPR), STAG Industrial (NYSE:STAG), Omega Healthcare Investors (NYSE:OHI), Chatham Lodging Trust (NYSE:CLDT), Lexington Realty Trust (NYSE:LXP), Medical Properties Trust (NYSE:MPW) and Preferred Apartment Communities (NYSEMKT:APTS).
+In addition to the individual REITs, I also own the Vanguard REIT ETF (NYSEARCA:VNQ).

-My preferred stocks are a bit too numerous to list and most likely of no particular interest to the reader since I established positions years ago.
-I also hold Closed End Funds that are focused on preferred stock (FFC and FPF).
+My preferred stocks are a bit too numerous to list and most likely of no particular interest to the reader, since I established positions years ago.
+I also hold Closed-End Funds that are focused on preferred stocks (Flaherty&Crumrine/Claymore Preferred Securities Income Fund (NYSE:FFC) and First Trust Intermediate Duration Preferred & Income Fund (NYSE:FPF)).

-What I consider the most speculative section of my portfolio are Mortgage REITs and BDCs even though I have been quite happy with their performance.
-My holdings in this category include: STWD, BXMT, NRZ, ARCC, and MAIN
+What I consider the most speculative section of my portfolio are Mortgage REITs and BDCs, even though I have been quite happy with their performance.
+My holdings in this category include Starwood Property Trust (NYSE:STWD), Blackstone Mortgage Trust (NYSE:BXMT), New Residential Investment Corp.
+(NYSE:NRZ), Ares Capital (NASDAQ:ARCC) and Main Street Capital (NYSE:MAIN).

 I don't allow any individual holding (except ETFs) to exceed 3% of my portfolio value.